floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 ## Initializing Search Guard

-All settings regarding users, roles, permissions and authentication methods are stored in an Search Guard index on Elasticsearch.
+All settings regarding users, roles, permissions and authentication methods are stored in an Search Guard index on OpenSearch/Elasticsearch.
 By default, this index is not populated automatically for security reason.
 Search Guard propagates a "Security First" mantra, so no default users or passwords are applied by default.

 You intialize Search Guard by using the [sgadmin command line tool](../_docs_configuration_changes/configuration_sgadmin.md) with the admin certificate configured by the `searchguard.authcz.admin_dn` configuration key.
 This has to be performed at least once to tell Search Guard which [authentication and authorisation modules](../_docs_auth_auth/auth_auth_configuration.md) to use.